-If you’re considering buying a new bike trainer, you’ll appreciate this fluid vs. magnetic resistance comparison.
+If you’re considering buying a new bike trainer, you’ll appreciate this fluid vs. magnetic resistance comparison that explains their differences, pros, and cons.

 The main difference between fluid and magnetic bike trainers is that fluid trainers use progressive fluid resistance.
-The faster you pedal, the higher the resistance.
-Magnetic resistance is linear, so you have to change the trainer’s resistance to get higher resistance.
+This means the faster you pedal, the higher the resistance.
+You can’t manually adjust it.
+Magnetic resistance is linear but adjustable.
+So, you can manually adjust it to make pedaling harder.
+Electromagnetically resisted bike trainers can adjust the resistance based on a 3rd party app.

 How Do Fluid Bike Trainers Work?